flosSoftware/tinnitus_therapy/README.md

   - Allow permission to use the microphone.
   - Enjoy your music!
 If you want, you can disable the entire processing (EQ + filtering) or only the notch filtering.
 If you don't need to look at the spectrogram you can disable to save some CPU time.
   ![Another screenshot of the application](img/screen2.png)

+## Disclaimer

+- This application is not a medical device and is not intended for the treatment of tinnitus.
+Use it at your own risk.
+Consult with a healthcare professional before using any audio processing tools for medical purposes.

 ## License